The UK crowd funding landscape in 2019 so far

 However, it is important to note that crowdfunding activity isn’t entirely representative of the UK public; engagement still requires a specific interest in and understanding of equity and high-growth businesses.
 To truly be a force for economic democratisation, outreach efforts and educational services could be provided, to make their services and equity investment accessible for those least represented across capital markets.

-Book a 40 minute demo today to see all of the key features as well as the depth and breadth of data on the Beauhurst platform.
+Book a 40 minute demo to see all the key features of the Beauhurst platform, plus the depth and breadth of data available.

 An associate will work with you to build a sophisticated search, returning a dynamic list of organisations matching your ideal client.